tbuffington7/valuable-AB-testing/README.md

 # valuable-AB-testing

+## February 2024 update
+I have gained a lot of experience with A/B testing in the last few years since doing this project.
+Although I think the VoI framework is sound, there are a few practical issues that I would like to address in the future.
+- This repo places priors on both variants _separately_, which I believe leads to the [Bayesian imposter](https://www.geteppo.com/blog/beware-of-the-bayesian-imposter).
+- It would be better to place priors on the relative lift.
+- Because the priors are not optimally specified, the repo recommends sample sizes that are laughably small.
+When I have bandwidth, I plan to update this repo so it uses more realistic priors, which should generate more realistic sample size recommendations.

 ## Overview
 This is a personal project of mine that aims to answer the question, "How much is an A/B test worth?"
 The framework is based on the [value of information](https://en.wikipedia.org/wiki/Value_of_information).
-This repo is also used for the analyses used in my blog post, [Quantifying the value of an A/B test](https://towardsdatascience.com/quantifying-the-value-of-an-a-b-test-821aecfd2ef), which is published in Towards Data Science on Medium.
-The plots used in the blog post were created using AB_testing_notebook.ipynb.
-Note the plots are somewhat ad hoc as they are meant to be illustrative examples of the concepts discussed in the post.

 Currently the repo allows one to compute the value of an A/B test for a conversion rate.
 This lends itself to a Beta/Binomial model.